stan-dev/design-docs/designs/0016-laplace_approximation_algorithm.md

 u_approx ~ N(u_mode, -(hessian(log(p), u_mode))^{-1})
 ```

-Taking draws from `u_approx` gives us draws from our distribution on Stan's
+Taking draws from `u_approx` gives us draws from the distribution on the
 unconstrained space.
-Once constrained, these draws can be used in the same
+Once constrained (via the transform `g(u)`), these draws
-way that regular draws from the `sampling` algorithm are used.
+can be used in the same way that regular draws from the `sampling` algorithm
+are used.

 The `laplace` algorithm would take in the same arguments as the `optimize`
 algorithm plus two additional ones: